zUkrainak47/Genshindle-Bot/README.md

 # Genshindle Bot
 ### About
 This program automates the genshindle endless mode found at https://genshindle.com/endless/ \
-If you want to use this in normal (daily) mode, refer to line 18 in the code \
+If you want to use this program in normal (daily) mode, refer to line 18 in the code \
-You can use this program with display scale set to 100% or 125%

 ### Setup
 Download ZIP and extract 👍